fredsat/Multi-Pool-Installer/README.md

-## This is a fork of the original multipool-installer by crypto-builders.
+## This is a fork of the original multipool-installer by cryptopool-builders.
 All code is their work.
 I only added a few lines to install PHP packages causing issues after the installation on Ubuntu 18.04.
 The following is the rest of the original readme:

 ## Ultimate Crypto-Server Setup Installer! 🚀